 - Cilantro

-- You will want to remove the stems and seeds.
+First, remove the stems and seeds from the dried chiles.
 I do this over a bowl to catch all the mess.

-- Once all of the pork is browned, place it all back in the pan and turn the heat to low while you make the sauce.
+Once the pork is browned, return it to the pan and turn the heat to low while you make the sauce.

-Make the Chile Sauce: By the time you prep and brown the pork, the chiles should be nice and soft.
+When you prep and brown the pork, the chiles should be nice and soft.
+Transfer the softened chiles and one cup of water to a blender.

-- Add a roughly chopped onion, garlic, ground cumin, dried oregano and salt.
+Add roughly chopped onion, garlic, ground cumin, dried oregano, and salt.
+Puree until smooth.

-Simmer the Chile: Now that you have your gorgeous red chile sauce it’s time to pull it all together.
+Now that you have your gorgeous red chile sauce, it’s time to pull it all together.

-- Just in case there are little bits of seeds or unprocessed peppers in your sauce, it’s a good idea to use a fine-mesh strainer to strain it.
+If your sauce contains tiny bits of seeds or unprocessed peppers, it’s a good idea to use a fine-mesh strainer to strain it.
 I do this right over the pork in the pan.
 Just press on the puree with a spatula to get it through the strainer.

-- Add some chicken stock stir it all together and bring it to a boil.
-Lower the heat to maintain a strong simmer and simmer the chile colorado for an hour to an hour and a half or until the pork is tender and the sauce has thickened.
+Add some chicken stock, stir it all together, and bring it to a boil.
+Lower the heat to maintain a strong simmer and simmer the chile for an hour to an hour and a half or until the pork is tender and the sauce has thickened.

 You know it’s ready when the pork is tender and the sauce is glossy and thickened.
 Right at the end, I like to add some fresh lime juice, which wakes up all of the flavors, and some chopped fresh cilantro.